-Walmart vs Amazon: Can the Arkansas-Based Behemoth Outmaneuver Amazon in the Ecommerce Race?
+Walmart vs Amazon: Can the $514B Retailer Outmaneuver Amazon in the Ecommerce Race?

 A few years ago, Walmart seemed to struggle in the quest to pull its online act together whereas its chief rival Amazon seized nearly half of the U.S. online shopping market and snared a dominant presence abroad.
 Now, everything changes!
 Over recent years, the Bentonville, Arkansas-based behemoth has begun to evolve toward the online giant - the thing it ever desires to become.
 The company’s multibillion-dollar investment campaign seems to be paying off in the form of online sales that are beginning to rejuvenate the entire long-slumbering colossus.